tamarin-prover/tamarin-prover/manual/src/009_advanced-features.md

 Integrated Preprocessor {#sec:integrated-preprocessor}
 -----------------------

-You can use the integrated preprocessor to include or exclude parts of your file.
-We use this mostly when we are interested in only a subset of lemmas.
-You do this by putting the relevant part of your file within an `#ifdef` block with a keyword `KEYWORD`
+Tamarin's integrated preprocessor can be used to include or exclude parts of your file.
+You can use this, for example, to restrict your focus to just some subset of lemmas.
+This is done by putting the relevant part of your file within an `#ifdef` block with a keyword `KEYWORD`

 ```